|About Dr. Hicks

 "Always available always right on time with her advice!".

-Ingrid D. Hicks PH.D is a Licensed Clinical Psychologist, Consultant, Grant Writer, and Author specializing in Minority Education and Curriculum Development.
-Her company TransformationServices, Inc. (TSI) is a Milwaukee Certified Emerging Business Enterprise, as well as a Wisconsin Minority Business Enterprise.
+is a Licensed Clinical Psychologist, Consultant, Grant Writer, and Author specializing in Minority Education and Curriculum Development.
+Her company TransformationServices, Inc. (TSI) is a Milwaukee Certified Small Business Enterprise, as well as a Wisconsin Minority Business Enterprise.

-Government industry credentials include 8(a), HubZone, EDWOB, and CCR/SAM.
+Government industry credentials include EDWOB, and SAM.
 Dr. Hicks also specializes in business filings (Profit vs. Non-Profit), Program Development & Evaluation, Trademarks/Branding, Community Networking and Collaboration, Grant Writing for Public and Private Funds.
 She also assists Mental Health and AODA facilities become State of Wisconsin DHS 75 approved, and provides clinical oversight and supervision, as well as Psychological and Legal consultation to Individuals and Institutions.

 Her company is a "Treatment to Training" program that assists disenfranchised as well as professionals become Alcohol and Drug Counselors.
 She has held faculty appointments at the University of Wisconsin Milwaukee in the Department of Psychology, and the Wisconsin School of Professional Psychology.